 If you want to reorder places or move them between days, then you can easily do so by clicking “EDIT” on the left pane.
 It’ll allow you to drag places to change the order or drag them to a different day entirely.
 Transit times and total time per day will then be automatically updated.

-With a steady internet connection and location services turned on, you can use Sygic Travel as a GPS tracking device to easily make your way between points on your itinerary.
-I have an atrocious sense of direction so this is incredibly helpful to me.
-Thanks to this app, I never get lost nor do I need to ask anyone for directions anymore.
-I love it! ♥
+With a steady internet connection and location services turned on, you can use the Sygic Travel app as a GPS tracking device to “easily” make your way between points on your itinerary.
+I put “easily” in quotation marks because I find the app slow and buggy and generally more difficult to use compared to the desktop version.
+More on that later.

 Sygic Travel Premium